Billy Joe Shaver: Discography

+Artistry and influence

+Billy Joe was a prominent figure in the outlaw country genre.
+He is considered one of the greatest songwriters in country history.
+Johnny Cash cited him as "One of the greatest songwriters" and Kris Kristofferson said that his lyrics were "on the same level of Ernest Hemingway's books".

+Controversy

-Shooting in Lorena, Texas
+Shooting at Lorena, Texas

 On April 2, 2007, police in Lorena, Texas, issued two arrest warrants for Shaver on charges of aggravated assault and possessing a firearm in a prohibited place, in connection with an incident outside a tavern, Papa Joe's Texas Saloon, in Lorena two days prior, on March 31, in which Shaver shot a man, Billy Bryant Coker, in the face with a handgun.
 Coker's injuries, however, were not reported as life-threatening.

 Witnesses interviewed by police report hearing Shaver say "Where do you want it?" and then, after the shot was fired, "Tell me you are sorry." and "No one tells me to shut up."
 Coker told police the attack was unprovoked.
 Shaver's attorney declared that Shaver had shot Coker "in self-defense" after Coker threatened Shaver with a knife.

-In an August 2014 NPR interview, Shaver said that he shot Coker because he was "Such a bully" and that "I hit him right between a mother and a fucker.
+In an August 2014 NPR interview, Shaver said that he shot Coker because he was "such a bully" and that "I hit him right between a mother and a fucker.
 That was the end of that.
 He dropped his weapons and said, 'I'm sorry.'
 And I said, 'Well, if you had said that inside, there would have been no problem.'"